Episode 1. Let’s Get Real for Just One Minute

 Download audio file

-There’s an old Song by Sting called, “Message in a Bottle”.
+There’s an old Song by Sting called “Message in a Bottle”.
 Maybe that’s what Christmas is – a message in a bottle.
 But who’s it for?
 Me? …….no, surely not!
 Why don’t you join …

 Song writers have a funny way of well “cutting to the quick”, telling us how things really are.
 Like the song that Sting wrote, “Message in a Bottle”.
 It starts out with these lyrics: